infinyon/fluvio/DEVELOPER.md

 ### Running Fluvio cluster using native binaries

-In this mode, we run SC and SPU as the local process.
+In this mode, we run SC and SPU as the local processes.
 This makes it easier to run and troubleshoot Fluvio locally, but it is not recommended for production use.

 **Note: Running Kubernetes is still required**